outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- general treatment strategies

+		- galactose to bind to gal-3
+			- Galactose is found in dairy products, avocados, sugar beets, and modified citrus pectin

 		- ketogenic diet
 			- Foods that are beneficial for glioblastoma patients include ketogenic foods such as coconut oil, cheese
-    			- Plenty of vegetables such as broccoli, asparagus, cucumber should also be consumed
+    			- Plenty of vegetables such as broccoli, asparagus, mushrooms, cucumber should also be consumed
     			- Processed foods and drinks high in sugar such as sodas should be avoided

 		- for patients with organ damage, a subset and sequence of strategies are useful